Transferability Properties of Graph Neural Networks: Proof of Thm. 1

-Assumption AS\ref{as5} is satisfied by most common activation functions, such as the hyperbolic tangent, the sigmoid and the ReLU.
-Thus, we can typically upper bound the output difference at the end of each WNN layer, $|\sigma(U_\ell + \Delta U_\ell) - \sigma (U_\ell)|$, by a linear curve with unitary slope and zero intercept, i.e., $|\Delta U_\ell|$.
-This allows bounding the error incurred when approximating a WNN with a GNN by the transferability error of a cascade of $L$ graphon filterbanks.
-Hence, Theorem \ref{thm:graphon-graph-nn-stochastic} follows recursively from Theorem \ref{thm:graphon-graph-filter-stochastic}.
+This theorem follows recursively from Thm. \ref{lemma:graphon-graph-filter} because, provided that Assumption AS\ref{as5} is met, $|\sigma(U_\ell + \Delta U_\ell) - \sigma (U_\ell)|$ can be upper bounded by $|\Delta U_\ell|$.
+Most common activation functions, e.g., the hyperbolic tangent and the ReLU, satisfy this assumption.
+Thus, we can bound the error incurred of approximating $\bbW$NN with a GNN by the transferability error of a cascade of $L$ graphon filterbanks.

-Akin to the graphon filter approximation bound, the approximation bound in Theorem \ref{thm:graphon-graph-nn-stochastic} has a term controlled by the transferability constant, a fixed error term and a term corresponding to the non-transferable energy of the input signal.
-The fixed error term, which stems from discretizing the input signal $X$ on the stochastic graph $\bbG_{\tilde{n}}$, is exactly the same as in Theorem \ref{thm:graphon-graph-filter-stochastic}.
-The other terms are scaled by $LF^{L-1}$, indicating that the deeper and the wider the WNN, the harder it may be for a GNN to approximate it.
+Akin to the graphon filter approximation bound, the approximation bound in Thm. \ref{thm:graphon-graph-nn} has three terms: the first, which is controlled by the transferability constant and the distance between the graph and the graphon; the second, which is controlled by the distance between the graph signal and the graphon signal; and the third, which corrresponds to the non-transferable energy of the input signal.
+Because it arises from the sampling error of the input signal, the second error term is exactly the same as in Thm. \ref{lemma:graphon-graph-filter}, while the others differ by a scaling factor of $LF^{L-1}$.
+Hence, the deeper and the wider the $\bbW$NN, the more difficult it is to approximate it with a GNN.

+In Prop. \ref{thm:graphon-graph-nn-stochastic}, we give a concrete example of how a $\bbW$NN may be approximated by a GNN on a graph sampled from the graphon.
+For brevity, we only particularize the approximation result of Thm. \ref{thm:graphon-graph-nn} to the more general case of the stochastic graphs in Definition \ref{def:stochastic}, but it is easy to write the same result for template and weighted graphs (see Remark \ref{remark2}).